 Advancing Your Remote-Friendly Workplace

-If you're in a leadership role and unsure how to go about handling the shift to having a remote team, contact me for assistance on effectively leading your team through this transition.
+If you’re in a leadership role and unsure how to go about handling the shift to having a remote team, check out these other remote work tips or contact me for assistance on effectively leading your team through this transition.